rust-stuco/lectures/week2/slides.md

 ![bg right:25% 80%](../images/ferris_happy.svg)

-We are allowed to have multiple mutable references, just not _simultaneously_.
+We are allowed to hold multiple mutable references, just not _simultaneously_.

 ```rust
 let mut s = String::from("hello");